- Formerly known as Benign Rolandic Epilepsy (BRE) or Benign Childhood Epilepsy with Centrotemporal Spikes (BECTS)

 - Rarely status may occur.

-- Continuous AED therapy may not be needed.
+- Continuous AED therapy may not be needed, but requires careful discussion.

-- If seizures are problematic for the child and family, such as bilateral convulsive seizures, AED therapy should be considered and discussed.
+- If seizures are problematic for the child and family, such as bilateral convulsive seizures, AED therapy should be considered carefully and discussed.
+There is data from 2019 (North American SUDEP registry) documenting SUDEP in this syndrome.

-- A low evening dose of Carbamazepine can be considered for recurrent seizures.
+- A low evening dose of Carbamazepine can be considered for recurrent seizures, but there are no clinical trials on this approach.
 Other AEDs can be used.

 - It is important to carefully discuss safety and pros and cons of treatment based on seizure semiology, time of seizure and frequency.